A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Conclusions

 \section{Conclusions}

 The multiple pileup interactions produced in LHC collisions yield unbiased data which can be used to probe physics processes otherwise unaccessible or with limited acceptance.
-The effective prescale for this Zero Bias Trigger is about 40000 in Runs 2+3, and drops to 400 for trigger-level analyses.
-If the trigger efficiency for any search is lower than this amount, then the ZBT is more powerful.
-In particular, for exotic signatures that are nearly impossible to trigger on due to bandwidth and time constraints in the trigger, the ZBT may be the best strategy.
-This includes models that have not yet appeared in the literature.
-For existing models, one can fully exploit the ZBT by implementing selections in the software trigger to set the most stringent limits despite failing a direct hardware trigger.
+The effective prescale for this Zero Bias Dataset is about 40000 in Runs 2+3, and drops to 400 for trigger-level analyses.
+If the trigger efficiency for any search is lower than this amount, then the ZBS may be more powerful.
+In particular, for exotic signatures that are nearly impossible to trigger on due to bandwidth and time constraints in the trigger, the ZBS may be the best strategy.
+This was illustrated explicitly for a Hidden Valley model with a $Z'$ and dark sector QCD, where the ZBS dataset has a sensitivity that is likely comparable to or better than existing trigger strategies.
+Of course, the ZBS idea will apply to models that have not yet appeared in the literature.
+For existing models, one can fully exploit the ZBS by implementing selections in the software trigger to set the most stringent limits despite failing a direct hardware trigger.
+As discussed in the previous section, using the ZBS data would be technically challenging for both the online and offline versions.
+The studies and examples presented in earlier sections show that these costs in time and effort are worth serious consideration.